mysql/mysql-utilities/doc/man/mysqldbimport.rst

 excluding all other types).
 Similarly, to skip creation of **UPDATE** statements for ``BLOB`` data, specify the :option:`--skip-blobs` option.

-To specify the input format, use one of the following values with the :option:`--format` option:
+To specify the input format, use one of the following values with the :option:`--format` option.
+These correspond to the output formats of the :command:`mysqldbexport` utility:

 **sql** (default)
   Input consists of SQL statements.
 For definitions, this consists of